 In this lecture we have studied two mechanisms that can lead to orbital ordering phenomena in Mott insulators.
-The first one is well illustrated in the influential paper of Kanamori, Ref.
+The first is well illustrated in the influential paper of Kanamori, Ref.
 [1].
 In this picture, a co-operative Jahn-Teller distortion generates a static crystal-field, which in turn splits orbitals otherwise degenerate.
 This mechanism is made more efficient by Coulomb repulsion; the latter enhances the orbital polarization, leading to a orbitally-ordered state even if the crystal-field splitting is a mere fraction of the bandwidth [4].
-The second mechanism, proposed by Kugel and Khomskii [2] in 1973, predicts orbital ordering even in the absence of a static crystal field; in this picture, orbital ordering is due to the superexchange interaction, the effective interaction emerging from the orbitally-degenerate Hubbard model in the large Ulimit.
-Since both mechanism predict a similar type of order, identifying which one dominates for real materials is very difficult.
-Indeed, the origin of orbital order has been a matter of debate for decades.
-In the last section we saw how this problem was recently solved by disentangling the superexchange Kugel-Khomskii interaction from the rest.
-It was shown for the two most representative orbitally-ordered materials, KCuF3 and LaMnO3, that although Kugel-Khomskii superexchange is very efficient, it cannot alone explain the presence of a co-operative Jahn-Teller distortion up to the melting temperature.
-An interaction giving directly rise to a crystalfield splitting, e.g., electron-phonon coupling, is necessary to explain experimental findings.
+The second mechanism, proposed by Kugel and Khomskii [2] in 1973, predicts orbital ordering even in the absence of a static crystal field; in this picture, orbital ordering is due to the superexchange interaction, the effective interaction emerging from the orbitally-degenerate Hubbard model in the large U limit.
+The general super-exchange Hamiltonians for e_g and t{2g} systems can be found in Ref.
+[20], where the interaction is decomposed in its irreducible tensor components.
+In paradigmatic materials, both the Jahn-Teller and super-exchange coupling predict a similar type of order.
+Thus identifying which interaction dominates is very difficult.
+For this reason, the riddle of the origin of orbital ordering in materials can be viewed an example of a chicken-and-egg problem - and has been accordingly a matter of debate for decades.

+In the last section we saw how this problem was solved in representative cases.
+This was done by disentangling the superexchange Kugel-Khomskii interaction from the rest.
+For the two classical text-book examples of orbitally-ordered systems, KCuF3 and LaMnO3, it was shown via this approach that, although Kugel-Khomskii superexchange is very efficient, it cannot alone explain the presence of a co-operative Jahn-Teller distortion up to the melting temperature.
+The conclusion is that an interaction giving directly rise to a static crystal-field splitting, e.g., electron-phonon coupling, is necessary to explain experimental findings [3,6].
+The same result was obtained for many other materials, with either e_g or t{2g} partially filled shells.
+This shows that purely super-exchange driven ordering is rare in nature.
+A clear cut case of Kugel-Khomskii material was nevertheless recently identified, LaVO3 [12].
+Finally, to complicate the matter, for KCuF3 it was shown that not even the Jahn-Teller effect alone does explain the evolution of distortions with temperature.
+A new ordering mechanism in which the Born-Mayer repulsion of the ions plays a key role had to be introduced [11].
+Only then it could be understood why the order parameter experimentally increases (instead of decreasing) with temperature.